 As of August 2017, 49 states (excluding California), the District of Columbia, Puerto Rico, and the U.S. Virgin Islands are participating in NC-SARA.
 As a result, Oak Point is able to deliver distance education offerings to residents within participating states and territories.

-Note to Prospective Students: It is the student’s responsibility to understand current circumstances or special requirements in their state of residence.
+Note to Prospective Students: Oak Point University is working toward meeting the federal requirement of determining if our professional licensure programs meet the requirements in the 50 states and U.S. territories.
 If the online program you are considering requires a professional license in your home state, we strongly encourage you to reach out to the appropriate licensing agency in your home state before enrolling in an academic program outside of your home state.